NBC Insider Exclusive

 Musical chops and comedy chops – Dave Grohl's got ’em all.

-Don't miss the three-hour SNL 50th anniversary special airing on Sunday, February 16 on NBC and Peacock.
-SNL50: The Anniversary Special celebrates a half-century worth of sketches, cast members, Hosts, and other collaborators — it's sure to be a star-studded event.
+The three-hour SNL 50th anniversary special aired February 2025 on NBC.
+Aptly titled SNL50: The Anniversary Special, it celebrates a half-century worth of sketches, cast members, Hosts, and other collaborators.

-The 50-day lead-up to the special includes Peacock's four-part docuseries, SNL50: Beyond Saturday Night, as well as Ladies & Gentlemen ...
-50 Years of SNL Music, a documentary about SNL's Musical Guests that's co-directed by Questlove and Oz Rodriguez, available to stream on Peacock now.
+You can watch Peacock's four-part docuseries, SNL50: Beyond Saturday Night, as well as Ladies & Gentlemen ...
+50 Years of SNL Music, a documentary about SNL's Musical Guests that's co-directed by Questlove and Oz Rodriguez, on Peacock.
+The SNL50 concert special is also available on Peacock.